 Mathematicians have used different definitions of the vertex figure for different purposes.
 They may be classified as intrinsic, dependent or polar types.
 The face of the dual polyhedron is reciprocal to the polar type of vertex figure.
 Nonconvex and asymmetric situations are considered.
 The complete vertex leads to a more general definition.
+All types are underpinned by a common abstract structure.

 Intrinsic vertex figures